Matisumi/project-tictactoe/README.md

-you can contact me on slack @mati or fabienmallet, I always have time to check with you where the problem can be :-)
+you can contact me on slack @mati or @fabienmallet, I always have time to check with you where the problem can be :-)
 =======
-Pair learning Sabine et Fabien